Using Transmit 5 for macOS with DigitalOcean Spaces

 Adjust Permissions and Test Public Access

 By default, the files in your buckets are not made available to the public.
 Let’s find the public URL for a file and see what happens when we try to load it in a web browser.
 In the right-hand pane, after navigating to your bucket, click once on a file you’d like to view.
-This will select the file.
+This selects the file.
 Then click on the Edit menu and select Copy URL.
-The URL will be copied to your clipboard.
+The URL is copied to your clipboard.
 Alternately, you can right-click on the item and select Copy URL from the contextual menu:

 Transmit 'Copy URL'

 Switch over to your browser, paste the URL into the location bar, and hit ENTER.
-An AccessDenied error will load:
+An AccessDenied error loads:

 AccessDenied error in a browser

 To remedy this, we need to change the Read permissions on this file.
 Back in Transmit, with the file still selected, use the File menu to choose Get Info (you could also use a right-click here).
-Depending on your settings a panel will slide out of the current window, or a new window will open.
-Either will be labeled Inspector and will have more details about the file, including its size, location, type, and Read and Write permissions:
+Depending on your settings, a panel slides out of the current window, or a new window opens.
+Either are labeled Inspector and have more details about the file, including its size, location, type, and Read and Write permissions:

 Transmit 'Inspector' pane with 'Read' permission set to 'Owner'